What to Do in Rome off the Beaten Path

 For wall fetishists, we recommend a half-day walk along one of the most interesting portions of the wall starting at the amazing Pyramid of Cestius.
 The white marble pyramid is an incredible highlight in itself.
 Take some time to check out nearby Porta San Paolo and wander into the peaceful cemetery behind the pyramid where English poets Keats and Shelley are buried.
 Continue along the outer side of the wall admiring the towers and multi-layer masonry until you reach Porta San Sebastiano; it’s the largest and best preserved gate of the Aurelian Walls.
 From the small Museum delle Mura inside the gate, you have access to the upper portions of the wall.
 Don’t miss the view out over the Appian Way as you peek through the crenellations.
 From the museum, follow the wall to your finishing point at the Lateran Archbasilica, Rome’s most important church.

 You can also do the walk in reverse finishing at the Pyramid of Cestius near the Piramide metro stop.
 There’s one huge advantage doing it in this direction: you can go shopping at Eataly, Rome’s gigantic Italian food mall.
-Read more on that in our Roman Food Guide.
+Read more on Roman food in our extensive Food Guide for Rome.
 Reward yourself with some fresh pumpkin pasta, aged Parmigiano or a classic Chianti before you head out for the even bigger challenge of following the wall all the way around the heart of Rome.

 Explore the Mysterious Necropolises of Cerveteri and Tarquinia